-It is possible to use an integer array, known as a multiple subscript to specify a sequence of subscripts, for example
+It is possible to use an integer array, known as a multiple subscript, to specify a sequence of subscripts, for example

-A multiple subscript consists of a Commercial at symbol followed by an integer expression that is an array of rank one and the array elements are interpretated as a sequence of subscripts.
+A multiple subscript consists of a commercial at symbol followed by an integer expression that is an array of rank one and the array elements are interpreted as a sequence of subscripts.

 A multiple subscript triplet uses rank-one integer arrays to specify a sequence of section subscripts.
-It has the form
+It has the form where each int-expr is a rank-one integer array or an integer scalar.
+At least one must be an array and if there are more than one they must have the same size.

 '''

-@ [int-expr] : [int-expr] [ : int-expr]
+◎ [int-expr] : [int-expr] [ : int-expr]

 '''